Jamie Beaton

-Jamie Beaton (born 1995/1996) is a New Zealand entrepreneur who founded Crimson Education.
+Jamie Beaton (born 1995/1996) is a New Zealand entrepreneur and academic who founded Crimson Education.
 In 2016, he graduated from Harvard University with a master's degree in applied mathematics.
 In 2022, a venture capital fund valued Crimson Education at US$550 million.

+Beaton is also known for his accrual of over a dozen advanced degrees, including an MBA from Stanford, a law degree from Yale, a doctor of philosophy from Oxford, and several masters degrees.

 Early life and education

 Jamie Beaton was born and raised in Auckland.
 His parents were property managers.
 He attended King's College, Auckland on an academic scholarship.
 Beaton graduated with a bachelor's degree and master's degree in applied mathematics from Harvard University in 2016 after three years of study.
 He also has two degrees from Stanford University and a master's degree in global affairs from Tsinghua University in Beijing.
 In 2023, he received his Juris Doctor from Yale Law School.

-Business
+He attended the University of Oxford as a Rhodes Scholar, earning a doctor of philosophy in public policy at St John's College.

+In June 2024, Beaton drew attention online after users circulated a screenshot of the education section of his LinkedIn profile.
+Beaton has earned degrees from several internationally prominent universities including Harvard, Tsinghua, and Stanford.
+In response to criticism Beaton was simply accumulating credentials, Beaton said that his degrees were not collected for their own sake, but reflected different stages of his academic and professional development.

+Career

-In 2013, Beaton founded Crimson Education, a university and college admission preparation company, with Fangzhou Jiang and Sharndre Kushor.
+In 2013, Beaton founded Crimson Education, a university and college admission preparation company, with Fangzhou Jiang and Sharndré Kushor.
 The business attracted investments of approximately 1.4 million.
-Hedge fund managers Julian Robertson and Chase Coleman, as well as Alex Robertson and Soichiro Fukutake were the primary initial investors.
+Hedge fund managers Julian Robertson and Chase Coleman, as well as Alex Robertson and Soichiro Fukutake, were the primary initial investors.
 Customers of Crimson Education have reported paying thousands of dollars for tutoring services when attempting to gain entry to an Ivy League school.

 As of 2022, the business had 630 full-time staff and more than 3,000 tutors and mentors.
 In the same year a capital raise by a venture capital fund valued the company at 550 million.
 In 2024, the company was valued at $1 billion after a Series D funding.